CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: Conclusion

 \section{Conclusion}

 We present CLFEC, a new paragraph-level task for unified linguistic and factual error correction in Chinese professional writing.
-We release a mixed, multi-domain CLFEC dataset with diagnostic splits (LEC, FEC, MIX, and Error-free), and conduct an empirical study of LLM-based proofreading pipelines spanning prompting, RAG, and agentic workflows.
-The dataset poses substantial challenges for current LLM-based proofreading pipelines, and accompanying analysis provides actionable guidance for building reliable industrial proofreading systems.
+Motivated by real corpus analysis, we construct and release a mixed, multi-domain dataset through controlled error injection on verified professional texts, with diagnostic LEC, FEC, MIX, and Error-free splits.
+We further evaluate proofreading pipelines spanning prompting, RAG, and agentic workflows.
+Results show that evidence grounding is crucial for factual repair, mixed-error inputs remain challenging, and unified correction outperforms decoupled pipelines.
+Overall, CLFEC provides a new benchmark for Chinese text correction research and practical guidance for proofreading systems.